 Sam started on a long term rebuild of what became No 27 Isabel (Sam's wife's middle name).
 During this time Sam moved to Victoria on Vancouver Island and established the Victoria Miniature Railway in Cordova Bay.
 This opened in 1961 using a Canadian built 4-6-4 Isabel coming into service in about 1962.
 John Lunn (our Permanent Way Manager) was introduced to Sam and the V.M.R in May 1966, one month after arriving in Canada with his brothers and parents.
 John drove Isabel from May 1966 until just after he started work on Canadian Pacific in 1969.
 John drove the engine again during the summer holiday of 1969 as Canadian Pacific had laid him off until that September.

-The V.M.R closed in 1970-71 and following sale to several different purchasers the engine finished up in Canfield Ohio U.S.A. being stored until purchased by Brian Gent and Peter Bowers and returning to the U.K. on 15th December 2002, where John purchased the loco on 4th May 2012 and it was moved to his home for a long slow overhaul to take place.
+The V.M.R closed in 1970-71 and following sale to several different purchasers the engine finished up in Canfield Ohio U.S.A. being stored until purchased by Brian Gent and Peter Bowers and returned to the U.K. on 15th December 2002, where John purchased the loco on 4th May 2012 and it was moved to his home for a long slow overhaul to take place.
 A new boiler has been made along with new running boards and tender body, of the front bogie only the wheels and axles are original likewise all driving axles and driving axleboxes have been replaced, on replacing the connecting rods John found that the left leading rod was 3/32" shorter than the corresponding right hand rod, the addition of slop in all the driving boxes plus an off set big end bearing appears to have overcome this problem!!

 As John wrote this article on 11th October 2018, the engine is four days away from moving to the South Downs Light Railway, its new home where it will receive its new boiler etc. The tender is at present up on stands ready for Mick Blackburn to do the lining out.